suryakiranmg/Electric_Drive_AND_Batteries/Misc/03_GreenTransition_Overcoming_Hurdles.md

 __Recycling & Circular Economy:__

 - Encourage recycling of end-of-life EVs and innovations in recycling methods _*(still in early stages of development, recovery rates only <50%)*_
-- Extract minerals from e-waste, incentive recycling
+- Extract minerals from e-waste, incentivize recycling
 - Encourage consumers to adopt energy-efficient practices and prolong the use of products _*(e.g., extending the lifespan of batteries by repurposing for secondary storage applications)*_

 __Innovation in Technology and Alternate Materials:__